 - a.
 Prior Vested Rights: Development Projects that obtained a vested right, as defined by California law, no later than July 2, 2016, (which is 60 days after the adoption of the Impact Fee ordinances by the City Council on May 3, 2016) (see section III.B, above). - b.
 Small Institutional: Nonresidential Projects under the Institutional Use Fee Category with less than 5,000 square feet of Additional Square Feet. - c.
-Small Change of Use: Nonresidential Projects associated solely with Change and Intensification of Use involving less than 5,000 square feet of Changed and Intensified Square Feet. - d.
-Secondary Units: Secondary units as defined in Section 17.09.040 (correction of typo in the OMC chapters) of the Oakland Planning Code. - e.
-Affordable Housing: Affordable Housing units (exempt from the AHIF and the CIIF but not exempt from the TIF). - f.
+Small Change of Use: Nonresidential Projects associated solely with Change and Intensification of Use involving less than 5,000 square feet of Changed and Intensified Square Feet.

+- d.
+Secondary Units: Secondary units as defined in Section 17.09.040 (of the Oakland Planning Code. - e.
+Affordable Housing Projects: 100% Affordable Housing projects (exempt from the AHIF and the CIIF but not exempt from the TIF). - f.
 Residential Additions: Additions to existing housing units that do not result in Additional Housing Units. - g.
 City, Port, and School District Nonresidential Projects: See section VIII.A.6. - h.
 Projects Without a Building Permit: Projects that do not involve a building permit.

-3. Voluntary Payment of Transportation Impact Fee to Satisfy CEQA Requirements
+Voluntary Payment of Transportation Impact Fee to Satisfy CEQA Requirements